PaddlePaddle/Paddle/doc/fluid/dev/inference_engine.md

 ## Transmit the sub-blocks to an Engine

-The marked code blocks will be written into the `BlockDesc`, to make the inference phase more clear to support the engine execution, we break up the whole architecture into three layers:
+The marked code blocks will be written into a `BlockDesc`, to make the inference phase more clear to support the engine execution, we break up the whole architecture into three layers:

 - Frontend, the python syntax, generate the basic fluid model description with some inference customized configurations.
 - Optimizer, rewrite the fluid description, such as pruning the unused operators, reuse some variable memory.